 Speaking of loud, don't take this little cutie for granted.
 This egg speaker can cause some serious ear problems when turned up to max!
 I bought this from Jaypee last month for a few hundred pesos.
 Don't you just love how cute it is!
 It comes in black, blue, red and white.
 It has an internal battery that charges when you plug it via USB to a computer or charger.
 If opens up to extend it's speakers for more volume.
 Since the iHome station is too big to bring to the beach or to the park, this little number is perfect!

 All these pictures were taken with my dependable Canon Ixus 75 digital camera.
 I have the silver model as shown here.
 Ever since my Sony Cybershot T5 camera conked out on me last year, I've been looking for a replacement camera that was just as stylish, sharp and feature-packed as the T5 without a price tag that would sting.
+At first, I felt guilty for buying a non-Sony camera, but those feelings soon faded after I got to play with this beauty.
+It had features that gave me confidence to experiment with images the way a professional photographer would.

 Was it really a coincidence that Macky bought the exact same model in the US?
 I never spoke about it to her until I saw her camera last month.
 Galing!
 Was it ESP?
 Maybe it was more of the fact that poeple buy Canon, it's always the better choice.